-- 9. Briefly describe the waste management practices adopted in your establishments.
+- Briefly describe the waste management practices adopted in your establishments.
 Describe the strategy adopted by your company to reduce usage of hazardous and toxic chemicals in your products and processes and the practices adopted to manage such wastes.
 NA - 10.
 If the entity has operations/offices in/around ecologically sensitive areas (such as national parks, wildlife sanctuaries, biosphere reserves, wetlands, biodiversity hotspots, forests, coastal regulation zones etc.) where environmental approvals / clearances are required, please specify details in the following format: NA

-SR. No. Location of operations/offices Type of operations Whether the conditions of environmental approval / clearance are being complied with?
+SR. No. Location of Type of complied with?
+(Y/N) Whether the conditions of environmental approval / clearance are being complied with?
 (Y/N) If no, the reasons thereof and corrective action taken, if any.

-11. Details of environmental impact assessments of projects undertaken by the entity based on applicable laws, in the current financial year: NA
+Details of environmental impact assessments of projects undertaken by the entity based on applicable laws, in the current financial year: NA